Ibtisam34/To-do-list/README.md

 html, css & javascript

 To get a local copy up and running follow these simple example steps.
-Clone the repo named "portfolio"
+Clone the repo named "to-do-list" run npm start to go live

 ## Authors